-One of the easiest ways to impact the design of a Web page is with the fonts that you use.
-But many beginning Web designers often go crazy changing fonts every couple words and experimenting with fonts that are virtually unreadable, just because they are "cool".
-This guide will help you find the font that works best for your situation.
+One of the easiest ways to affect the design of a web page is with the fonts that you use.
+But many beginning web designers often go crazy changing fonts every couple words and experimenting with fonts that are virtually unreadable, just because they are “cool.”
+This article will help you find the font family that works best for your situation.

-- Don't use more than 3-4 fonts on any one page.
+- Don’t use more than 3–four fonts on any one page.

 - Don’t change the font in mid sentence unless you have a very good reason.

-- Sans serif for online, serif for print.
+- Use sans serif fonts for online body text and serif fonts for headlines and print.

-Always use sans-serif fonts for your Web page main copy.
+Best Practice: use sans serif fonts for your web page body copy.

 Some examples of sans-serif fonts are: